 What is Cloud Computing?

 Since the rise of digital media, data centers are in high demand.
-These data centers basically contain a lot of data.
+These data centers contain a lot of data.
 A data center holds a lot of computers called servers.
-A server is just a computer with reduced graphical interface running a special operating system.
+A server is just a computer with an almost non-existent graphical interface, running an exclusive operating system.
 It serves the purpose of controlling different functions.
 For example, a database server is necessary to store user data.
-Similarly, a mail server is necessary to send a mail.
+Similarly, a mail server is needed to send mail.

 The servers that these data centers provide are popularly known as the cloud.
 The fact that you are reading this right now on your own device using internet connectivity means you are accessing this web page from the cloud.
 How cool is that?
 The processes performed on a bunch of servers in some distant data center is known as cloud computing.